jachiang/LibbitcoinDocumentation/05_P2PKH_tx.md

 ```
 **Sequence**
 In the example above, the sequence of the uxto is set to the maximum value of `0xffffffff`.
-If transaction `locktime` or the op_code `checklocktimeverify` is required, the sequence is set to a lower value.
+If transaction `locktime` or the opcode `checklocktimeverify` is required, the sequence is set to a lower value, usually to `0xFFFFFFFE`.
 Sequence values lower than `0XF0000000` are interpreted as having a locktime relative to the age of the input.

 ### Transaction Output(s)